Are you putting your home on the market in Santa Cruz? Not before you schedule your lateral sewer inspection, you won’t!

 While the sewer main (hidden under the street) is the city’s responsibility, your sewer lateral (connecting your home to the main) is your responsibility as the property owner.
-You own the land that the sewer lateral operates on, so you’re responsible for making sure it directs your waste to the sewer main.
+You own the sewer lateral’s land, so you’re responsible for making sure it directs your waste to the sewer main.

 What’s Involved in a Sewer Inspection?

 To sell a home in Santa Cruz, you must work with a city-certified inspector.
-A run-of-the-mill home inspector, such as the one hired by buyers, won’t work.
-A city-certified plumber and inspector will have the specialist camera equipment needed to access the sewer and check it appropriately.
+A run-of-the-mill home inspector like the one buyers hire won’t perform.
+A city-certified plumber and inspector will have the specialist camera equipment needed to access and check the sewer appropriately.

 The cost of your inspection depends on your sewer access.
 If your property features an outside cleanout drain, your sewer is more easily accessible, and the inspection usually costs less.

 An outside sewer cleanout is a pipe connected to your mainline under the ground.
 It is a line that runs vertically between your main sewer line and the ground.
 Each outside sewer cleanout has a cap.

 Are you missing your outside sewer cleanout?
 Your inspection may cost more as your sewer lateral is more challenging to access.